St George's United Reformed Church Morpeth

 It costs only £1.50 per session and children come along FREE!
 Surplus money is donated annually to the church (£150 last year).
 Bring along your own refreshment and nibbles.
 Our only stipulation is: NO STILETTO HEELS PLEASE!

 For details of forthcoming dates please see the church calendar Please note that there is no club in April – instead many folk attend the “Morpeth Gathering” Ceilidh, also held in our church Hall.
-For further details please contact Jared Johnson
+For further details please contact Shirley Forster .

 Zumba Class

-Lisa Oguona holds a Zumba Class every Friday at 10.00 am in the church hall see contact details.
+Lisa Oguona holds a Zumba Class every Wednesday at 6.00 pm (High Intensity) and every Thursday at 5.45 pm (Low intensity); see contact details.
 Lisa writes:

 What girls in Guides do